Abigail Deveraux: 2011–2022

 In March 2011, Abigail surprises her mother when she returns to Salem and expresses her dismay for her father Jack's absence.
 She tries to talk Jennifer into moving on without Jack and encourages her to pursue a relationship with Dr. Daniel Jonas, the surgeon who saved her life.
 Abby is instantly attracted to Stefano DiMera's youngest son Chad DiMera and realizes she should keep her distance.
 Chad comforts Abby when she learns that her mother is divorcing her father and admits she wishes her parents were still together.
 They soon begin dating, but Chad's step-mother, Kate DiMera starts plotting to break them up, but that plan quickly falls apart when Chad gets shot and 'disowns' his heritage.

 In September 2011, Jack returns to Salem.
 It turns out he was secretly on an assignment as a reporter in Afghanistan and was taken hostage for over a year.
 Abby reacts in extreme anger when her father returns, after learning he lied again, and has a brief estrangement from him but eventually they reconcile.
 Later, Abby's relationship with Chad falls apart when he develops feelings for her best friend, Melanie Jonas and Abby secretly develops feelings for a married man, Austin Reed.

 One drunken night Austin and Abby kiss and when Austin wakes in the morning he is full of regret, thinking that he had slept with Abigail.
 He tries to cover it up to keep it from his wife Carrie Brady.
 What he doesn't know is that he and Abby never actually slept together, but Abby lets him think that to try to keep him.
 Austin continues to push her away in an attempt to rekindle his failing marriage.
 Realizing how much she is hurting Austin, Abigail comes clean revealing that she lied about sleeping with him.
 Abigail then begins to build a connection with Lexie Carver's half-brother, Cameron Davis, a doctor at the University of Salem.
 The two begin a flirtation that soon turns to a relationship.
 Her relationship with her father improves as well.
-He works with Marlena Evans and a support group to recover from PSTD and so, Jack eventually manages to open up to Abigail about it and she soon forgives him.
+He works with Marlena Evans and a support group to recover from PTSD and so, Jack eventually manages to open up to Abigail about it and she soon forgives him.
 After Jack dies, Abigail begins to fall apart, asking Cameron to sleep with her, though she would always turn him down.
 Due to Abby's grief and mixed feelings, Cameron breaks up with her and starts seeing other girls, much to Abby's chagrin.